laoyigrace/subject/doc/source/configuring.rst

 A default reference must be configured.
 Its parameters will be used when creating new subjects.
-For example, to specify ``ref2`` as the default reference, add the following value to the [glance_store] section of :file:`glance-api.conf` file:
+For example, to specify ``ref2`` as the default reference, add the following value to the [subject_store] section of :file:`glance-api.conf` file:

 .. code-block:: ini